English summary

-The Merkur programme is financed by the Ministry of Local Government and Regional Development and receives about 70 million NOK per year (2024).
+The Merkur-programme is administered by The Centre of Competence on Rural Development (Distriktssenteret) and is being financed by the Ministry of Local Government and Regional Development .
+The programme receives about 80 million NOK per year (2025) in funds that are assigned through various support schemes.
 Its prime focus is retailers in areas with population decline and long distances to other retail opportunities.
 Many of these retailers are in delicate financial situations for lack of regular or sufficient cash flow.

 The programme has the following goals:

-It offers competence to retailers through 10 counsellors located all over the country and these fulfil a range of services aiming to support business development.
-Advice can be provided on how to obtain better bulk prices when ordering products, how to choose products, devise new product or service offerings.
-It extends to cooperation with existing private and public organisations like postal services or betting (Norsk Tipping) and tourist information services.
-Often, Merkur counsellors help the retailers by mobilizing the community to support the local shop by sufficient purchases to try and counterbalance the attraction exerted by shopping centres in nearby towns and cities.
+The Merkur-programme offers competence to retailers through 10 consultants located all over the country who fulfil a range of services aiming to support business development.
+The consultants provide advice on how to obtain more energy-efficiency, devise new service offerings or help to transform the shop to be run as a partly self-serviced shop.
+They can also facilitate cooperation with existing private and public organisations like postal services, tourist information services or municipal services.
+Often, Merkur-consultants help the retailers by mobilizing the community to support the local shop.

 So far more than 1000 retailers from around 800 local areas have applied for the programme.
 Not all retailers in areas with population decline apply for the programme.
 Due to their strategic location within a community and in particular a central position offering the possibility to easily cater to tourists, some retailers are able to make enough profit without any further help.
-Shops who are in the programme however are better off, and have a more positive development than most small shops who are not within the program.
+Shops that are in the programme however are better off, and have a more positive development than most small shops that are not within the programme.

-Since 2008 book retailers have also been a part of the Merkur-program.
-Merkur-Book is a program for rural book retailers in the Norwegian periphery.
-The program is offering the retailers to build competence and network to make them more profitable.
-The program has the same structure as the regular Merkur-program with some alterations to fit their market and business.
+Since 2008 book retailers have also been a part of the Merkur-programme.
+Merkur-Book is a programme for rural book retailers in the Norwegian periphery.
+The programme is offering the retailers to build competence and network to make them more profitable.
+The programme has the same structure as the regular Merkur-programme with some alterations to fit their market and business.

 Contact